Summer – National Standard for cooling is 78-80 degrees. Operating costs increase 6-8% per degree for every degree below the 80 degrees.

 A gross receipts tax is a tax paid when purchases are made on a specific good.
 It is similar to a sales tax, but it is levied on the seller of goods or service consumers.

 The rate per kilowatt hour for Residential accounts is a tiered rate.
 The energy charge for the 1st 1000 kWh is currently 0.1106 and any usage over 1000 kWh is currently 0.13060.
 These are subject for change.
 Commercial account rates vary.
-For any rates you can contact our office for more information by phone or email.
+Contact us for more information by phone or email.